localstack/docs/content/en/user-guide/tools/localstack-extensions/aws-replicator-extension/index.md

 description: A LocalStack extension that replicates AWS resources into your LocalStack container
 ---

-AWS Replicator Extension is a LocalStack extension that allows you to replicate AWS resources into your LocalStack container.
+AWS Replicator Extension is a LocalStack extension that allows you to replicate AWS resources into your LocalStack instance.

 {{<alert title="Note">}}
 This Extension is experimental and still under active development.
 Report any issues or feature requests on our [GitHub repository](https://github.com/localstack/localstack-extensions).